BBG Communications: $27 for a 1-Minute Phone Call

 But still, $27 for a 1-minute phone call is excessive, don’t you think?
 I will dispute it with my credit card company because the rate was never quoted to me, nor accepted.
 I don’t expect to win though.
 I don’t think the credit card companies are on the cardholders’ side.

 Remember that name and stay away!
 Class action plaintiff attorneys should sue this company out of business.
-[Update on December 9, 2010: A class action lawsuit was filed in March 2010.
-Please read the FAQ about this case.
-If you wish to contact the attorney, the contact information is in the FAQ document.]
+[Update on December 9, 2010: A class action lawsuit was filed in March 2010.]

 If I wasn’t sleep deprived, there were a number of things I could’ve done in that situation.
 I could’ve tried to find an ATM machine from a different bank.
 When I did that a few hours later at a different location using a machine from Allied Irish Bank, my ATM card just worked.
 I could’ve tried using the debit function for a purchase at the airport, just to see if the card blocked international transactions.
 I could’ve tried withdrawing cash using my credit card.
 A 3% cash advance fee plus interest for 10 days is still a lot less than $27.
 I could’ve looked for a calling card for 5 or 10 Euros for my call.